 Dr Sophie Hughes

 I am a Chartered Clinical Psychologist experienced in working with individuals with a wide range of mental health difficulties.
-I have worked in community and inpatient settings for 10 years.
-I currently work in an NHS community mental health service and with members of the armed forces in an inpatient setting.
-I also currently work as an Associate Lecturer in psychology at the Open University.
+I have worked in community and inpatient NHS mental health settings for 10 years.
+I offer face to face, online, telephone and email based therapy.

-The therapies I use include Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).
+I offer Eye Movement Desensitisation and Reprocessing therapy (EMDR), Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).
 I also draw on Cognitive Analytic Therapy (CAT) and Dialectical Behavioural Therapy (DBT) approaches when they might be helpful.
-Everyone is different and I understand the importance of tailoring therapy to meet the unique needs of each individual.
+Everyone is different so it is import to tailor therapy to meet your needs and therapy goals.

 People come to therapy for lots of different reasons so it is important for me to understand what you would like us to look at together in therapy and what you would like to gain from our sessions.
 It is also important for you to feel that we can work well together therapeutically and that you have a sense of feeling supported and listened to by me.